How to Adjust the Highlights in Photos Using Lightroom Classic

 If you’re a tad confused at this point, fear not, let’s jump in to an edit, and see how this all pans out on a real image.
 Spoiler Alert!
 The Histogram is going to be our best friend.

-The best way to understand what’s going on here is to hone in on the Histogram.
+The best way to understand what’s going on here is to hone in on the Histogram

 Notice how the entire tonality range of the +100 Highlights adjustment (left) is contained within the Histogram, in contrast to the clipping of the whites on the +100 Whites adjustment (right).
-While this example is a bit extreme with the sliders at 100’s, this illustrates how the two sliders differ, and how you can these tools to your advantage.
+While this example is a bit with the sliders at 100’s, this illustrates how the two sliders differ, and how you can these tools to your advantage.

 I hope this has helped you differentiate between the Highlight and Whites adjustments in Lightroom Classic, and you’ll be able to make a more effective decision for which tool is most appropriate in your next photo edit.